openstack-infra/system-config/doc/source/systems.rst

 ######################

-The OpenStack CI team maintains a number of systems that are critical to the operation of the OpenStack project.
-At the time of writing, these include:
+The OpenStack CI team maintains a number of systems that are critical to the operation of the OpenStack project, such as gerrit, jenkins, mailman, meetbot, etherpad, paste, and others.

- * Gerrit (review.openstack.org)
- * Jenkins (jenkins.openstack.org)
- * community.openstack.org

 Additionally the team maintains the project sites on Launchpad and GitHub.
 The following policies have been adopted to ensure the